Alii2121/AWS_LAB_2-3/README.md

 # AWS_LAB_2-3

 # LAB 2
-## Creating EC2 instance inside a public subnet and connect it to Internet Gateway and then Create an EC2 in a private subnet and connect it with NAT and install Nginx without SSH.
+## Creating EC2 instance inside a public subnet and connect it to Internet Gateway and then Create an EC2 in a private subnet and connect it with NAT and install Httpd without SSH.

 ### Creating a VPC